chrislydick/TestProject/README.md

 ### Contributing

-cllPull requests, comments, issues, etc. are welcome!
+Pull requests, comments, issues, etc. are welcome!

 ### Resources
 [This repo](https://github.com/hamelsmu/docker-cpu) contains the Dockerfile and the `run_jupyter.sh` file that accompanies the basic tutorial.